How Long Does Hair Need To Be For Extensions?

 Beaded Extensions

 It’s a tedious process that can take up to 4 hours to complete, but the results are usually stunning and long-lasting.
-These types of extensions can last up to 4 months without needing to reposition them.

 Keratin Bond Extensions

 Your stylist will apply them to your hair strand by strand, which is a lengthy process, but the results are worth it.
-Keratin bond extensions look very natural, and you often cannot tell where your hair ends and the extension begins.

-They are very durable and can last several months until you might need to reposition them.
-To remove these extensions, your stylist will need to use a special keratin bond dissolving solution.
+To remove these extensions, your stylist will need to use a special keratin bond-dissolving solution.

-We discussed what the minimum length of hair needed for extensions is – it’s around 3-5 inches for most extensions.
-But is there a maximum length?
+We discussed the minimum length of hair required for extensions, which is typically around 3 to 5 inches for most types.

 Theoretically, you can wear hair extensions even if you already have long hair.
-In fact, many people do.

 The longest hair extensions that are usually available are 30-32 inches, so if your hair is under 32 inches, you can absolutely get hair extensions.